the-company-tcus/docs/blog/2023-02-02-add-dynamic-routes-to-docusaurus.md

 What is a dynamic route?
 The most common example is a blog.
 You have a list of blogs and you want to render a page for each blog.
 You can't do this with static routes.
-Then you can contruct a dynamic route like `/blog/:blogId` and render a page, with `blogId` as a parameter.
+Then you can construct a dynamic route like `/blog/:blogId` and render a page, with `blogId` as a parameter.

 ## Getting Started

 :::danger

-There is a know issue that in production build, the generated routes are not render immediately.
-Instead, it will render Not Found page first, then it render the correct page.
-This issue is not found in development build.
+There is a known issue that in the production build, the generated routes are not rendered immediately.
+Instead, it will render the Not Found page first, then it render the correct page.
+This issue is not found in the development build.

 :::